-Trump says he plans to end India's preferential trade treatment
+Trump plans to end India's preferential trade treatment

 India is the world’s largest beneficiary of the GSP program and ending its participation would be the strongest punitive action against India since Trump took office in 2017.

-“I will continue to assess whether the Government of India is providing equitable and reasonable access to its markets, in accordance with the GSP eligibility criteria,” he said.
+U.S.-India trade ties were hurt after India unveiled new rules on e-commerce that restrict the way Amazon.com Inc and Walmart Inc-backed Flipkart do business.

+The e-commerce rules followed a drive by New Delhi to force global card payments companies such as Mastercard Inc and Visa Inc to move their data to India and the imposition of higher tariffs on electronic products and smartphones.

-Reporting by Eric Beech; Editing by David Alexander and Sonya Hepinstall
+Reporting by Eric Beech; Editing by Sonya Hepinstall and Lisa Shumaker